 Press your batting to make a smooth surface.
 You can iron right on top of your board.

 Once your batting is smoothed out, stand your board upright and use clothespins to secure the batting tight onto one side of the board.
 Tape the edge of the batting to the board, one side at a time.
 Flip your board and pin the opposite side, pulling the batting taut.
-If you have a staple gun, you can use that to secure the batting.
+If you have a staple gun, you can secure the batting.
 Duct tape would also work in a pinch.

 Here is what the back of your design board should look like.